anko/eslisp/readme.markdown

 <!-- !test in simple macros -->

-    ; Everything from a semicolon to the end of a line is a comment.

     ; The "." macro compiles to property access.
     (. a b)
     (. a b 5 c "yo")